 Bullying is not usually an isolated incident and involves a pattern of behavior (including repeated harassment).
 It is usually a repeated act carried out with intent.
-Bullying is never acceptable and the Leicester City LA definition of bullying is "-the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.
+The Leicester City LA definition of bullying is "-the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.
 Bullying can be physical, verbal or psychological and can happen face-to-face or online".
 The agreed school definition incorporates this defining Bullying as "To hurt, scare, or upset someone emotionally, physically, or verbally for any reason, several times on purpose, at school, travelling to school, online or in private".
 Some examples of behavior that may be considered to be bullying are as in appendix 2.

-Bullying can take many forms (including online) including:
+Bullying can take many forms including: